sanjiv27/Docify/frontend/README.md

-# Docify Frontend
+# Ephmera Frontend

-**one room. infinite ideas**
+**One Room.
+Infinite Ideas.**

-This is the frontend for Docify, a minimalist collaborative text editor built with React and TypeScript.
+This is the frontend for Ephmera, a minimalist collaborative text editor built with React and TypeScript.

 ## Available Scripts